-Alternative 1 would continue NMFS management of the recreational harvest of red snapper in federal waters of the Gulf.
-NMFS would continue to set seasons, track landings, and apply AMs and the Council would continue to determine bag limits, size limits, gear requirements, AMs, and other regulations.
+Alternative 1 would continue management of the recreational harvest of red snapper in federal waters of the Gulf.
+NMFS would continue to set seasons, track landings, and apply accountability measures (AM) and the Council would continue to determine bag limits, size limits, gear requirements, AMs, and other regulations.
 States would continue to be responsible for management in state waters, out to nine miles.
-There would be no additional impacts to the administrative environment of the states or of NMFS and therefore Alternative 1 would have less negative effects on the administrative environment than Preferred Alternative 2 and Alternative 3.
+There would be no additional impacts to the administrative environment of the states or NMFS and therefore, Alternative 1 would have less negative effects on the administrative environment than Preferred Alternative 2 and Alternative 3.

-For Preferred Alternative 2 and Alternative 3, establishing management of the recreational harvest of red snapper by the Gulf states would increase administrative impacts to states selecting to participate in state management, compared to Alternative 1.
+For Preferred Alternative 2 and Alternative 3, establishing management of the recreational harvest of red snapper by the Gulf states would increase administrative impacts to states selecting to participate in state management compared to Alternative 1.
 The impacts would include the additional cost and time to analyze fishery data to set management measures such as bag limits and seasons to constrain recreational red snapper landings to the allocated ACL.
-It would also include impacts regarding implementing those management measures and preparing regular updates for the Council on the status of the state management programs.
+Each state would need to maintain its landings monitoring program.
+It would also include impacts regarding implementing those management measures and preparing regular updates for the Council on the status of the state management programs, including but not limited to most recent landings, red snapper season and other regulations, and how they intend to address any quota overruns.

 Even with state management of both components of the recreational sector, NMFS is still obligated through the Magnuson-Stevens Act to prohibit recreational harvest of red snapper if the recreational ACL is reached.
 NMFS is also obligated to maintain the default regulations that would be in place for a state not participating in state management.
+Additional administrative impact to NMFS would be specific to the Southeast Fisheries Science Center (SEFSC).
+Management history varies by state, and if there is increased variability in size limits or bag limits, populations could be differentially affected, which could complicate the stock assessment process.
+The potential impact on other fishery dependent inputs may also require further evaluation.